 docker-compose.seektable.env file and add the following lines:

-Restart self-hosted SeekTable docker containers; after that new button should be present on the Login page:
+docker compose up); after that a new button should be present on the Login page:

 If SSO works correctly you can set

 LocalLoginDisabled=true to disable login form at all (only SSO with Azure Directory will be possible).